 - Add the robot-side API files into your robot project.
 Within the base project directory, navigate to where your source files are located (ex.

-represents the directory name where the repo will be cloned (ex. vision
+src/main/java/frc/robot/ for Java), and git clone https://github.com/S1ink/VisionServer-Robot API_DIR - where API_DIR represents the directory name where the repo will be cloned (ex. vision is once again a good name).

 - Again, if submodules are preferred, then this should be added as a submodule from the base project directory:

-git submodule add https://github.com/S1ink/VisionServer-Robot SRC_DIR_PATH/API_DIR
+git submodule add https://github.com/S1ink/VisionServer-Robot SRC_DIR_PATH/API_DIR.

 - Note that for Java projects the "package" line at the top of the added files will need to be updated based on the directory names used above.